UPDATE: January 21, 2022

-NOT ANYMORE will help you make informed decisions regarding alcohol use, empower you to intervene and prevent sexual violence, and give you the tools to address to peers' risky behavior.
+Voices for Change will help you make informed decisions regarding alcohol use, empower you to intervene and prevent sexual violence, and give you the tools to address to peers' risky behavior.
 It will provide you with the information you need to navigate affirmative consent, healthy relationships, and effective communication.

-To Begin the Course:
+To begin the training: